• Skip to main content

 Serving: 1bowl ,Calories: 871kcal ,Carbohydrates: 71g ,Protein: 22g ,Fat: 57g ,Saturated Fat: 17g ,Trans Fat: 1g ,Cholesterol: 24mg ,Sodium: 115mg ,Potassium: 193mg ,Fiber: 5g ,Sugar: 5g ,Vitamin A: 28IU ,Vitamin C: 15mg ,Calcium: 101mg ,Iron: 3mg

-• Bohra Kharak Recipe (Kharik)
+• Bohra Kalamra Recipe

 Reader Interactions